Adarsh-jaiss/go-weather/README.md

 # Introduction

-- This is a simple CLI weather application built using the weather API in Go
+- This is a simple CLI + Web weather application built using the weather API in Go

 # How to USE?